Don’t Quit Like Me Either: The Hard Way Delivers Heartfelt Hollywood Justice

 John Badham’s energetic comedy delivers a healthy dose of satire and a buddy pairing for the ages

 Whatever your opinion of Woods, there’s no doubting the guy’s acting ability.
-Just think of the films he’s starred in over the years, from iconic cult movies like David Cronenberg’s techno-surrealist body horror Videodrome to rewarding, low-key affairs such as Stephen King horror compendium Cat’s Eye (Woods was made for King’s cynical brand of short fiction).
+Just think of the films that he’s starred in over the years, from iconic cult movies like David Cronenberg’s techno-surrealist body horror Videodrome to rewarding, low-key affairs such as Stephen King horror compendium Cat’s Eye (Woods was made for King’s cynical brand of short fiction).
 He even threatened to steal the show going up against peak De Niro and Joe Pesci in 1995‘s whirlwind gangster epic Casino.
 Drama, comedy, action, sci-fi, horror ― he’s done it all at one time or another, and he rarely, if ever disappoints.

 Despite such a breadth of diversity genre-wise, Woods is typically cast to fit a very particular profile, roles that cater to his slippery, hyperactive energy.
 In Videodrome the actor plays a sleazy purveyor of snuff-tinged pornography; in Cat’s Eye a neurotic smoker battling nicotine addiction, a role he would marginally tweak for his inspired turn as a cocaine-addicted real-estate hustler in Harold Becker’s 1988 drama The Boost.
 In Casino he played parasitic pimp and fevered drug addict Lester Diamond, a master manipulator dripping with shyster bravado.
-These roles were essentially variations of the same breed of character.
+Those roles were essentially variations of the same breed of character.
 When you hire James Woods, you get James Woods, regardless of the specificities.

 John Moss

 For Moss, looking at Lang is like looking into a none-too-flattering mirror.
 Everything he yearns to avoid about himself is right there in front of him, pecking away like a pigeon at his ankles, minute after minute, hour after hour.
-Not only does Lang record everything on a highly intrusive Dictaphone, he sifts through Moss’s personal belongings, copies his expressions, his mannerisms, the way he eats, and the worst thing about it is it’s all a game to Lang.
+Not only does Lang record everything on a highly intrusive Dictaphone, he sifts through Moss’s personal belongings, copies his expressions, his mannerisms, the way he eats, and the worst thing about it is that it’s all a game to Lang.
 Today he’s playing cops and robbers, tomorrow he’s lording it up in his disgustingly opulent mansion in the Hollywood Hills, surrounded by vegan food platters, gorgeous models and a whole entourage of obsequious assistants reassuring him that his shit smells like potpourri.

-In the ultimate irony, Lang is famous for playing Indy-style hero “Smoking” Joe Gunn, a universally lauded character who always prevails, despite the kind of impossible odds that simply don’t apply to the real world.
+In the ultimate irony, Lang is famous for playing action movie hero “Smoking” Joe Gunn, a universally lauded character who always prevails, despite the kind of impossible odds that simply don’t apply in the real world.
 Moss is the antithesis of this.
 On the streets he can’t do right for doing wrong.
 He is too driven, too reckless, and as he so passionately expresses in one of the film’s funniest exchanges, he doesn’t get 17 takes to get it right.
-His romantic life is even more of a catastrophe thanks to his girlfriend’s distrusting but adorable daughter Bonnie (Christina Ricci).
+His romantic life is even more of a catastrophe thanks to his girlfriend’s distrusting daughter Bonnie (Christina Ricci).
 Naturally, loverman Lang is great with kids, even becoming a confidant to Bonnie’s conflicted mother, Susan (Annabella Sciorra).
 It’s a wonderful set-up that results in so many classic moments, forging the kind of friendship that doesn’t come easy, and as a consequence will surely last forever.

 Sciorra is typically captivating as the down to Earth, fiercely independent woman caught in the middle, more than holding her own as the anchor tasked with stabilising the film’s relentless siege of action/comedy.
-Not the easiest role when faced with two high-calibre personalities and a screenplay catered to their inimitable charms, but she’s the heart and soul of this movie a times, and she’s such an effortless talent who holds the lens so naturally.
+Not the easiest role when faced with two high-octane personalities and a screenplay that is catered to their inimitable charms, but she is the heart and soul of this movie a times, and she’s such an effortless talent who holds the lens so naturally.
 Susan is the essential ingredient that unites our two polar opposites.
 There’s a wonderful scene involving Woods and Fox in which Lang imitates Susan in a bar and challenges Moss to open up to him.
 Moss thinks he needs Lang like he needs a pimple on his ass, but in reality he lacks the new age philosophies required to land the woman of his dreams, and, begrudgingly, that’s where Lang comes in.

 Ironically, Fox would face very serious real-life issues later that year after displaying symptoms of early-onset Parkinson’s, a disease that would rob audiences of one of Hollywood’s shining lights at the very peak of his powers.
 Fox wasn’t officially diagnosed until 1992, and his turn as Nick Lang is one of the actor’s last great, unaffected comedy performances.
 Given what seemed like a life sentence at the age of 31, Fox would turn to the bottle, toiling with years of depression before embracing sobriety and finally going public with his condition more than a half decade after his diagnosis.
-Fox would continue to pull off fine performances, particularly as seedy paranormal investigator Frank Bannister in Peter Jackson’s cruelly underappreciated horror comedy The Frighteners.
-He would also find success in the long-running American sitcom Spin City, returning to the medium that triggered his meteoric rise.
-Since Fox typically played frenetic characters in perpetual motion, the actor was able to disguise his illness for many years.
-It is testament to his determination that was he was able to embrace the mainstream when the temptation for many would have been to go into hiding and stay there.

 Nick Lang